Alert Status Overview

 Completing an Alert

-After an alert is trigged, and optionally acknowledged, the status remains in the red (or pink) color until the monitor tests for the condition and the condition is no longer true.
+After an alert is triggered, and optionally acknowledged, the status remains in the red (or pink acknowledged) color until the monitor tests for the condition and the condition is no longer true.
 At that stage, the alert is completed and the status returns to green.
 For example:

 The condition that triggered the alert might have been resolved on its own, or might have been resolved through service intervention.
 In either case, the alert is complete because the condition that triggered the alert is no longer true.